ctools/ctools/doc/source/users/reference_manual/csviscube.rst

 that a given position on the sky is observable under a given zenith angle by an IACT array during a given time period.

-For the moment, the script takes into account a Sun constraint, specified as a minimum zenith angle of the Sun for observations (hidden parameter ``sunzenith``).
+For the moment, the script takes into account:
+- a Sun constraint, specified as a minimum zenith angle of the Sun (hidden parameter ``sunzenith``).
+If the Sun is higher in the sky than this zenith angle the corresponding times are excluded
-No Moon constraint has been implemented so far.
+- a Moon constraint, specified as a minimum zenith angle of the Moon (hidden parameter ``moonzenith``).
+If the Moon is higher in the sky than this zenith angle the corresponding times are excluded
+- a constraint on the lunar illumination (hidden parameter ``maxfli``).
+If the Moon has an illumination that is equal or larger than this fraction the corresponding times are excluded

 On output, the script will provide a FITS file containing the visibility cube.
+In addition, the FITS file will also contain a ``VISIBILITY`` extension in form of a binary table that provides a number of parameters, such as the positions of the Sun and the Moon, the fraction of lunar illumation and the Dark Time as function of time.

+Use the example script ``show_viscube.py`` to display a visibility cube.

 General parameters